The Tracker (1988 film): Plot

-Again and again there are conflicts between father and son.
-The father still lives in an atavistic world, in which life kills by the rule, so that you are not killed dominated.
-The son has a human behavior shaped by the civilized East Coast.
+There are frequent conflicts between Noble and Ton.
+Noble still lives in an atavistic world, in which he has a kill or be killed philosophy.
+Tom's behavior is shaped by the civilized East Coast.
 Noble and Tom set another trap for the gang.
-Noble kills all gang members.
+Noble kills all the gang members.
 Tom has been waiting for Stillwell.
 He has put his rifle on him and hesitates for a moment.
-Stillwell takes the girl to his horse.
+Stillwell takes Mary to his horse.
 Tom can't shoot anymore.
 Noble and Tom meet as arranged with Indians, who bring them fresh horses and supplies.
-The older sister and the father of the girl are also at this meeting point.
+Mary's older sister Sarah and their father Hugh are also at this meeting point.
 Noble wants to free the girl alone and follows the trail.
 Tom suddenly knows where Stillwell will hide.
 It can only be the Pueblo.
 He rides straight there.
-His father frees the girl and captures Stillwell.
+Noble frees Mary and captures Stillwell.
 Stillwell distracts him with a trick and shoots him in the stomach with a hidden Derringer.
-Stillwell takes the girl on his horse and rides towards Utah.
+Stillwell takes Mary on his horse and rides towards Utah.
 Tom arrives a short time later.
-His father tells him that he is mortally wounded.
-Tom promises to free the girl.
-He poses Stillwell, who surrenders.
+Noble tells him that he is mortally wounded.
+Tom promises to free Mary.
+He catches up to Stillwell, who surrenders.
 When Stillwell tries to outsmart him with the same trick, Tom shoots him.
-When Tom returns to his father, he dies shortly afterwards.
+When Tom returns to Noble, he dies shortly afterwards.

-The final picture shows Tom inviting his father's coffin into a train.
-The two sisters are also on the platform.
-He promises his older sister, with whom he grew up in his youth, to visit her in a few months.
+Tom loads Noble's coffin into a train.
+Mary and Sarah are also on the platform.
+He promises Sarah, with whom he grew up in his youth, to visit her in a few months.

 Cast

 Production

-The film had been in development for five years.
-The film was shot on location in Colorado and New Mexico in October 1987 under the title Dead or Alive.
+The project began development under producer Lance Hool in 1983 with a script written by Kevin Jarre.
+The project then went into development for a couple of years until October 1987 when production began shooting on location in Colorado and New Mexico under the title Dead or Alive.

 Reception

 The Wall Street Journal called it a " handsome, no-nonsense, no-spaghetti western."

-The Chicago Tribune said " it's not bad at all."
+The Chicago Tribune said "it's not bad at all."

 The Globe and Mail said "The Kristofferson character is straight out of the Eastwood mold but even dirtier than Harry.
 But what makes him (and the movie) intriguing is his obvious tenderness for his grown son, wonderfully and endearingly played by Mark Moses.
 Their relationship gives the otherwise formula oater a much needed extra dimension."

-An article on Guillermin's career in Film Comment said the film "marks a surprising return to something resembling form."
-Another in Filmink called it "a polite late ‘80s western... with some baddies kidnapping women and Kristofferson leading a posse, and his son learning the importance of killing people.
+An article on John Guillermin's career in Film Comment said the film "marks a surprising return to something resembling form."
+Another in FilmInk called it "a polite late '80s western... with some baddies kidnapping women and Kristofferson leading a posse, and his son learning the importance of killing people.
 The dust feels clean.
-Look, it’s fine."
+Look, it's fine."